ConMeZO: Adaptive Descent-Direction Sampling for Gradient-Free Finetuning of Large Language Models: CONMEZO: ZO WITH CONE SAMPLING

 Since the initial perturbation directions are random and not necessarily informative, they can bias the trajectory of the ConMeZO optimizer for many future steps.
 To address this, we gradually increase the momentum parameter $\beta$ during the early phase of training.
 This allows the momentum to be shaped by multiple directions before it becomes dominant, leading to more stable early iterations and more reliable progress later on.
 In practice, we use the following warm-up schedule for a training run of 20K steps, which we find to work well:

 For shorter training runs of 10K steps, we simply halve the interval lengths (i.e., 0--100, 100--1000, and beyond).
 This schedule smoothly transitions from a small initial value to the final momentum parameter, stabilizing early optimization without additional overhead.
 The schedule is designed to have three phases: (i) a short flat start to avoid immediate momentum bias, (ii) a smooth ease-in ramp to gradually build momentum, and (iii) a quick saturation to the final value.
 This shape is chosen empirically and gives stable early optimization and consistent performance across tasks.
+Detailed intuition, schedule visualization (\Cref{fig:warmup_schedule}), and ablation results (\Cref{tab:warmup_ablation}) are provided in \Cref{app:warmup_details}.

-\section{Theoretical Analysis}
+\section{THEORETICAL ANALYSIS}

 In this section, we formally analyze ConMeZO (\Cref{alg:a1}) for optimization problems with $\ell$-smooth and potentially nonconvex objectives.
 Our analysis shows that at each iteration, ConMeZO can decrease the objective value faster than the standard ZO method, MeZO \citep{malladi2023fine}, provided that the momentum is well aligned with the true gradient.
 Furthermore, the convergence rate of ConMeZO is no worse than that of MeZO.
 We begin our analysis by characterizing the first and second moments of the cone-based gradient estimator used in ConMeZO (\Cref{alg:a1}).
 For ease of exposition, we assume that the ``smoothing'' parameter $\lambda$ of the ZOGE (\cref{def:spsa}) estimator is infinitesimally small, i.e., $\lambda \to 0$.